chilicoder/study-wpm-workbook/README.md

 |Prototyping  |Innovative ideas can be generated.
 Users clarify what they want.
 Users identify requirements that may be missed.Client-focused.
 Early proof of concept.Stimulates thought processes. |Client may want to implement the prototype.
 Difficult to know when to stop.
 Specialized skills are required.
 Absence of documentation. |
 |Requirements Workshop |Good way for first-time users. |May overwhelm customer. |

+> I think smart combination of several approaches can increase efficiency.
+For example, make a Requirements workshop that will provide base for prototyping.
+And after presenting prototypes make and Interview.

 ![tab42][WysockiTab42]
 [WysockiTab42]: https://github.com/chilicoder/study-wpm-workbook/blob/master/images/wisocki-tab-4-2.png "Mapping of the Ten Knowledge Areas to the Five Process Groups"